githubtraining/react-course/responses/approve.md

 Changes are approved!

-We will merge the branch for you!
+Go ahead and merge the Pull Request!